 Overall: Due to the new driver model in Windows Vista and continuing through Windows 7, DirectX 10 is specially designed around those specifications, especially around ATI and nVidia cards.

-DirectX 10 is licensed as Freeware for Windows (32-bit and 64-bit) operating system / platform from components without restrictions.
+DirectX 10 is licensed as freeware for the Windows (32-bit and 64-bit) operating system / platform from components without restrictions.
 DirectX 10 10 is available to all software users as a free download (Freeware).

-Compatibility with this software may vary, but will generally run fine on Microsoft Windows 8, Windows 7, Windows Vista and Windows XP.
+Compatibility with this software may vary, but will generally run fine under Microsoft Windows 10, 8, 8.1, 7, Vista and XP on either a 32-bit or 64-bit setup.
 A separate x64 version may be available from Microsoft.
+This download was signed by Microsoft Corporation and distributed as dxwebsetup.exe.